phantasmagoriadigital/phantasmagoriadigital/design-token-research.md

 - [Design Tokens GitHub Actions Generator](https://design-tokens-github-actions-generator.netlify.app)
 - [Theemo](https://gossi.github.io/theemo/)

+## Innovative Design Software

+A list of softwares apart from Figma/XD/Sketch that seem to be promising and need to be watched closely

+- [Plasmic](https://www.plasmic.app/) Deisgn and build websites/apps using existing DS components

 ## Plugins

 A list of plugins to help you move tokens from apps to wherever you want